 Each program site varied in their strengths and areas of improvement, but there were some trends common across all of the programs.
 While all continuing programs showed improvement through the Pre-Kindergarten program, some showed dips or fall back in some areas reflecting the specific changes seen at each particular assessment.
-FY2013 began a new grant cycle with over half of the classrooms rated on the ECERS being new to the Alaska Pre-Kindergarten program.
-These new classrooms set base line scores in a range between above minimal (3) to approaching excellent (7).
+FY2014 began a new grant cycle based on a continuation from the previous year.
+Over half of the classrooms rated on the ECERS were returning programs and the others were new to the Alaska Pre-Kindergarten program.
+These new classrooms set baseline scores in a range between above minimal (3) to approaching excellent (7).

-Target #5: Facilitate the Work Ready / College Ready curriculum and the WorkKeys assessment program
+Target #6: Facilitate the College and Career Ready curriculum and assessment program